 1. Help Your Child Find Purpose

-A study by psychology researchers including Dr. Carol Dweck and Dr. David Yeager indicates that students are more motivated to succeed when they have a core purpose.
+A study by psychology researchers including Dr. Carol Dweck and Dr. David Yeager indicates students are more motivated to succeed when they have a core purpose.

-If your child is younger, try a more simple, engaging approach like a dream board.
+If your child is younger, try a simpler, more engaging approach like a dream board.
 Also called vision boards, dream boards are a powerful visualization tool to help kids create and achieve their goals.

 You can read more about using dream boards to motivate your child here.